jalcine/website/src/_posts/2017-02-12-ive-failed.markdown

 {% img "{{'posts/serenity-shay.jpg'|image_path}}" width:"auto" height:"auto" class:"db w-80-l center" %}

+> Update 2017-02-21 16:27:16 PST: After publishing this, the other party had her
+> family and friends attack me digitally and in-person.
+Personal property of
+> mine was damaged and arrests had to be made.
+I reach out an olive branch and a
+> brick was thrown (figuratively).

 At the time of writing, I’m beginning to process the end of a relationship that was toxic, deceitful and grew to be borderline dangerous.
 The abuser lied about interactions they had with other people.
 They downplayed a great deal of the